●One ticket is required per vehicle.●Allows entry for one of up to 6m in length.●Price include a contribution to Sakura Conservation.

 17:00~18:30

-Each day visitors will be divided in to 5 time slots and travel to the summit in a 60-in-60-out system.
+Each day visitors will be divided into 5 time slots and travel to the summit using a 60-in, 60-out system.

-This will also limit the number of visitors to the mountain, allowing for a more comfortable viewing experience.
+This system also helps limit the number of visitors to the mountain, providing a more comfortable viewing experience.

 A better experience with fewer people blocking your shots